nmogil-tw/twilio-azure-ai-agents/README.md

 During a call, you can press keys on your phone keypad:

-- **Press 1**: Switch to Spanish
-- **Press 2**: Switch to English
 - **Phone number collection**: When the agent asks for a phone number, enter 10 digits
-- **Date of birth**: When asked, enter 8 digits (MMDDYYYY)

-### Testing Language Switching

-Your Azure agent can request a language switch by calling a tool/function with the target language.
-The server will automatically send the appropriate language configuration to Twilio.

 ### Testing Human Agent Handoff